ArminJo/NeoPatterns/README.md

 # NeoPatterns and Snake game for NeoPixel matrix
 This is an extended version version of the NeoPattern example by Adafruit https://learn.adafruit.com/multi-tasking-the-arduino-part-3?view=all.
 Extension are made to include more patterns, combined patterns and nxn NeoPixel matrix.
-*With the SnakeAutorun example you can prove your skill to write an AI to solve the Snake game.
-Just put your code in the computeSnakeDirection() function.*

 # Installation
 First you need to install "Adafruit NeoPixel" library with *Sketch -> Include Library -> Manage Librarys...*.
 Use "neoPixel" as filter string.
 Then download NeoPatterns.zip file or use the GitHub *clone or download -> Download ZIP* button, and add the .zip file with *Sketch -> Include Library -> add .ZIP Library...*.